themadrussian/MathHelper/README.md

 `react-native run-ios --device "Mark's iPhone" --configuration Release`

 # License
 MIT.
-Copyright (c) 2017 Mark Rogov.
+Use as you like.